+The valve wrench collar.
 Many people would expect this valve to be closed - the position of the valve handle (in this case, a "valve wrench") is perpendicular to the pipe.
 But close inspection of the valve position indicator shows it is parallel to the pipe, clearly indicating the valve is open!
 WHY?
 The valve wrench collar is square and can be positioned in two ways - one with the valve wrench parallel to the valve position indicator and the other with the valve wrench perpendicular to the position indicator.

-This confusing setup was one cause of an incident which injured 6 people, resulted in 13 million

-US dollars in damage, shut down a refinery for several months and required off site evacuations.
+This confusing setup was one cause of an incident that injured 6 people, resulted in \$13 million in damage, shut down a refinery for several months and required off site evacuations.
 Operations personnel used this valve to isolate a pump for maintenance and mistakenly believed the valve was closed.
 It was not!
-The result: release of a large quantity of flammable liquid at 150 psig (10 bar g) and 350 degrees F (175 degrees C), followed by an explosion and fire.
+The result: release of a large quantity of flammable liquid at 150 psig (10 bar g) and 350°F (175°C), followed by an explosion and fire.